CyberRedPanda/SlackBot/README.md

 2.)
 Then, it navigates to a selected slack channel, and makes a post that you have precoded every thirty minutes (again moving the mouse in between)

 3.)
-It repeeats this process for two other slack channels
+It repeats this process for two other slack channels

 4.)
 It shuts down your comupter